Corine Lormel , PhD

 As suggested by the Latin declension of the title, this February we will look at a series of blog posts on the theme of roses.

 In this first post, we will start with a historical overview of the rose’s botany and a summary of the main methods to produce rose derivative products : essential oil, hydrosol, absolute and concrete.

 A Brief History of Roses

 Roses are plants from the Rosaceae family.
 The genus Rosa is subdivided in four subgenera.
 Eurosa subgenus is the most considerable, it contains the majority of the overall 100 to 300 species of roses (depending on the sources).

-|Dog rose, Rosa canina|
+|Dog rose, Rosa Canina|

 This diversity leads to expect a great variability in chemical composition of roses.
 We will explore this subject later in the month.

 Exploitation of roses for their olfactory or medicinal qualities is very antique.
-One of the first methods, now almost abandonned, is probably enfleurage.
+One of the first methods, now almost abandoned, is probably enfleurage.
 A fatty substance was used to obtain extractives from petals by maceration at ambient or low temperature.
 The process, which can be quite long and fastidious, was repeated until the oil or fat substance saturation.
 A fragrant oil or an ointment can be obtained thereof.
-There is a small market looking for this type of process.
+There is a small market for this type of process.
 Current methods are distillation, extraction by solvents and more recently supercritical CO2 extraction.

 Essential Oil and Cohobation – Hydrodistillation